k-sheridan/qdvo/docs/SSEOptimizer.md

 # SSEOptimizer
 ## Overview

 SSEOptimizer is a semi generic nonlinear optimizer capable of performing Levenberg-Marquardt or Gauss-Newton on manifold.
 SSEOptimizer also stores a gaussian prior for all variables in its state.
+The gaussian prior is stored in a sparse block format which allows it to handle a very large state dimensionality assuming it remains sparse.

-The application SSEOptimizer was designed for is small SLAM problems.
-Specifically, optimizer was designed for windowed SLAM problems.
+SSEOptimizer was designed for is small SLAM problems.
+Specifically, SSEOptimizer was designed for windowed SLAM problems.

 ```cpp
 class SSEOptimizer <VariableGroup<V1, V2, ...>, ErrorTermGroup<E1, E2, ...>> {